AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2013/2013-12-02-child-appreciation/child-appreciation.md

 ---
-title: "Why being an only child is awesome"
+title: Why being an only child is awesome
-excerpt: "Gain personal insights into the advantages and unique benefits of being an only child"
+excerpt: Due to my parent's steadfast refusal to give me a sibling, I have been an only child for almost 30 years.
+This post talks about the pros of being an only child.
 category: "opinion"
 tags: